2metres/typographic/README.md

 ### Caveats
 - Slow in Sass because Sass doesn't support calculating decimals in exponents by default.
 Luckily you only have to change a few variables to get your compiled typography stylesheet then you can un-import Typographic.
 If lack of solid math in native Sass bothers you, please chime in on this [issue](https://github.com/sass/sass/issues/684).
+- Vertical rhythm doesn't really work with headers.
+It looks fine on `h1`, `h2`, and `h3`, but the `line-height` gets out of control on smaller headers.
+I've added a `$vertical-rhythm` setting to fall back to decent looking typography that isn't focused on vertical rhythm for just this case.

 ### Credits